 3-year pharmacy school means year-round school

 Although graduating a year early could be good, sometimes it can mean taking out more student loans to cover living expenses.
-If someone is in school for essentially all 12 months, they either need to have the savings to support their living expenses, or they have to take out extra loans to cover those costs.
+If someone is in school for essentially all 12 months, they either need to have the savings to support their living expenses or they have to take out extra loans to cover those costs.

-A reason to consider a four-year pharmacy program could be to have the ability to work during the non-school months, earn some money and build up some savings.
+A reason to consider a four-year pharmacy program could be to have the ability to work during the non-school months, earn some money, and build up some savings.
 That way, the savings could be used to lessen the amount of student loans.
-Taking the opportunity to work full time during the summer and build up savings to pay for the day-to-day living expenses could make financial sense.
+Taking the opportunity to work full-time during the summer and build up savings to pay for the day-to-day living expenses could make financial sense.

 Aside from the financial aspect, there’s a difference between going to school and working in terms of lifestyle.
 School means going to class, then building in the time to study.
 When you’re not in class, you have to study.

-While the average pharmacist we’ve advised has owed $215,000 of student debt, there’s a huge range around that number.
-You could owe $120,000 from attending a low-cost public pharmacy school, or you could just as easily owe $300,000 from attending a high-cost private school.
+The short answer is that it depends on which four-year school someone plans to attend.
+“While the average pharmacist we’ve advised has owed $215,000 of student debt, there’s a huge range around that number,” said Travis Hornsby, founder of Student Loan Planner.
+“You could owe $120,000 from attending a low-cost public pharmacy school, or you could just as easily owe $300,000 from attending a high-cost private school.
 Both institutions give you the same opportunity to work as a pharmacist.”

-Most students who attend these programs graduate with under $200,000 of student debt.
-Those who attend private pharmacy schools end up owing between $200,000 to $300,000.
+Most students who attend these programs should graduate with less than $200,000 of student debt.
+But those who attend expensive private schools, such as the University of New England or Roseman University of Health Sciences, may end up owing between $200,000 to $300,000.